samsquire/ideas4/README.md

 # 486. Compiled pattern matching

 Unfortunately, a switch based interpreter can be slow.
+This idea is that we can write a special block which means that the code is turned into machine code at runtime and appended to a buffer.

 ```
-branch {
+compile {

 }
 ```